rschapiro/Portfolio/content/posts/a-few-days-in.md

 ### What I did today:

 **Wrote a plan for goals to hit for the upcoming two weeks:**
-I made a table on one of my pages that shows how what I will be working towards for the first two weeks.
+I made a learning plan on one of my pages that shows how what I will be working towards for the first two weeks.
 This is currently not in the right locaion, but will update it soon.
 It's now residing in this blog post [this blog post](https://schapiro.tech/posts/first-day-back/#table) 😎

+*(Edit: The learning plan for the first two weeks can be seen at the [Learning Plan](../../learning-plan) tab.)*

 Next up I installed Unity and started reading and going through the tutorial for getting started on [Unity's websit](https://learn.unity.com/mission/real-time-creation-essentials).
 This went fairly well.
 I spent some time with Alexander to figure out how to collaborate on projects while working in Unity as well.
 This was a bit more tricky, and we still need to look into that.
 Tried with Git Bash and a remote rpository on GitHub, but turned out to be a little more complicated than we thought.